-Several medications are available that can help with some of the symptoms of Alzheimer's disease such as decline in memory, language, thinking abilities and motor skills.
+Several medications are available that can help with symptoms such as decline in memory, language, thinking abilities and motor skills.
 Although there is currently no cure for the disease, those who respond to medication can experience improvements in their quality of life that may last for several years.
-It is important to remember that people respond differently to treatments and not everyone will respond to these medications.
+People respond differently to treatments and not everyone will respond to these medications.